AnyBody/anybody-tutorial/A_Getting_started/lesson1.rst

-Lesson 1: Creating a Standing Model using Template
+Lesson 1: Creating a Standing Model
 ==================================================

 The model repository contains many applications in the Examples folder.